monsonite/Datapoint_2280/README.md

-# Datapoint_8800 *
+# Datapoint_2280 *
-An exploration of how the Intel 8008, 8080, x86 and Zilog Z80 owe their heritage to the Datapoint 2200
+An exploration of how the Intel 8008, 8080, x86 and Zilog Z80 owe their heritage to the Datapoint 2200.

+## Introduction

 In late 1969 Victor Poor and Harry Pyle, whilst working for Computer Terminal Corporation (CTC), designed a TTL bit-serial processor to control their new Datapoint 2200 programmable serial terminal.